 Keep in mind that you may experience a green card delay after approval for mail-related reasons if your post office is busy.

 If you have been approved for a green card but you haven’t received it in one to three weeks, you may need to start investigating.
-A lot of things can happen during the delivery process that can result in your green card being delayed or never received.
+A lot of things can happen during the delivery process that can result in your green card being delayed or never received, which is oftenย why green card takes so longย to arrive after approval.

 Here are some common examples of why you may experience delays or may need to request that a new green card be sent to you: